Fragtality/QualityWings2GSX/README.md

   - For Removal the Trigger is: GSX_AUTO is in Push-State *AND* Beacon is ON *AND* Jetway/GPU in Place *AND* Parking Brake is SET *AND* FwdExt Pwr is OFF.<br/>
   - For Call the Trigger is: GSX_AUTO is in Deboard-State *AND* Jetway/GPU not in Place *AND* Engines are STOPPED *AND* Beacon is OFF
   - YES, it will disconnect even if your APU is not Running - it does not automate your Job 😜
-  - The real if-Clause contains more to make sure it will only call it once 😉
 <br/>

 # FAQ